goiwai/introcs-2022/report/README.md

 ## Submission Procedure

-Once you are ready to submit the report to be reviewed, create a Pull Request (PR), the due is: **Wednesday, August 31st, 2022, End of Day, Anywhere on Earth (AoE)**.
+Once you are ready to submit the report to be reviewed, create a Pull Request (PR), the due is: **Friday, August 26th, 2022, End of Day, Anywhere on Earth (AoE)**.

 The source of PR is the specific branch named in the student ID, e.g., 20211234.
 The destination branch must be the same name as the source branch.